openhwgroup/cva6/fpga/src/bootrom/README.md

-# First Stage Bootloader for Ariane
+# First Stage Bootloader for CVA6

 ## How-To prepare SD card
 The bootloader requires a GPT partition table so you first have to create one with gdisk.